BestTimesToVisit.com Logo

 Tram 28 Ride & Alfama Exploration

-Indulge in the legendary Pastéis de Belém – warm, flaky custard tarts – straight from the historic bakery.
-Afterward, stroll along the Tagus River, enjoying the views of the Jerónimos Monastery and Belém Tower.
-Go early to avoid long queues.
+Indulge in the legendary Pastéis de Belém – warm, flaky custard tarts – straight from the source.
+Afterward, stroll along the Tagus River to Belém Tower, witnessing a magical sunset over the water.
+Arrive early to avoid long queues for the pastries and secure a good spot for the sunset.

 See all 8 things to do →